 Public Liability insurance also covers your business financially if the NHS claims for expenses they incur such as hospital treatment and/or an ambulance call out.

 What is Not Covered by Public Liability Insurance?

 Public liability insurance does not cover injury or damage to you, your employees, or your business.

 There are many common exclusions to Public Liability insurance you should be aware of.
 Each insurance provider will have their own set of terms, but here are a few common exclusions that you'll find on most public liability policies:

 Your business property and contents.
 Public Liability insurance only covers damage to the property of third parties.
-To cover your business premises and contents, you need Commercial Property insurance (building and contents, as appropriate).
+To cover your business premises and contents, you need commercial property insurance (building and/or contents, as appropriate).

 Design and advice.
 If you are paid for your advice, instructions or designs, these are not covered by Public Liability insurance; instead you need Professional Liability insurance.